Educationally subnormal: ESN schools

 A 1950 academic paper described conditions at a residential ESN school.
-It stated that the school was located in a settlement for adult "mental defectives" but that the children were usually kept apart from the adults.
+It stated that the school was located in a settlement for adult "mental defectives", but that the children were usually kept apart from the adults.
 The children lived in "homes" run by trained nurses of their sex and attended school for five days a week.
 During term time, they typically spent all their time at school, in its playing fields or in their school-run homes.
-They were sent to their family homes at Christmas and in the summer if one was "available and suitable".
-Older boys were also given opportunities for autonomy such as participating in games against outside groups or spending time and having jobs outside of school.
-Experiences which were withheld from girls in order to prevent "sexual misbehaviour".
+They were sent to their family homes at Christmas and in the summer, if one was "available and suitable".
+Older boys were also given opportunities for autonomy, such as participating in games against outside groups or spending time and having jobs outside of school.
+Such experiences were withheld from girls in order to prevent "sexual misbehaviour".

-Later, anecdotal evidence suggests that many ESN schools taught a limited curriculum focused on games and artistic activities with very little academic work.
-According to a BBC report whilst their were some examples of ESN schools providing good quality education many children had their needs neglected.
+Later, anecdotal evidence suggests that many ESN schools taught a limited curriculum focused on games and artistic activities, with very little academic work.
+According to a BBC report, whilst there were some examples of ESN schools providing good quality education, many children had their needs neglected.